 SALON CAPACITY AND LAYOUT

-- Cosmetology services must be scheduled in advance by appointment.
+- Cosmetology services must be scheduled in advance by appointment, is highly encouraged.

 - Social distancing must be supported by separating stations, shampoo bowls and pedicure and manicure stations at least 6 feet apart.